ndanielsen/intermediate-cli-git-github/materials/1-commandline.md

 ```

+The numbers after `chmod` correspond to permissions for the user, group and everybody else.

+For example about:
-The first 7 sets the permissions for the user, the second 7 sets the permissions for the group, and the third 7 sets the permissions for everybody else.
+- The first 7 sets the permissions for the user,
+- The second 7 sets the permissions for the group
+- The third 7 sets the permissions for everybody else.

 ```
 Permissions: